 In case we haven’t mentioned enough treats, Pam Weekes and Connie McDonald brought the ultimate sweet treat into our lives.
 They concocted a delicious, 6 ounce cookie, freshly baked and put on this earth to satisfy your sweet tooth.
 The cookies are so giant, the outside has a nice crisp, despite them being warm still, while the inside is almost like a warm, gooey cookie dough.

-With two locations, this modern Chinese restaurant is serving, in my opinion, some of the best dumplings in New York City.
-The crispy duck and crab dumplings, lamb dumpling shooters, and the Pac-Man shrimp dumplings are some of my favorite options there.
+With two locations, one in the West Village and one on the Upper West Side, this modern Chinese restaurant serves fantastic dumplings.
+When I visited the crispy duck and crab dumplings, lamb dumpling shooters, and the Pac-Man shrimp dumplings were my favorites.
 However, you really can’t go wrong with anything on the menu.
 Their food is absolutely incredible!